Resting

 Most characters require 8 hours of sleep (or some other form of rest) each day.
 Though this rest typically happens at night, a group gains the same benefits for resting during the day.
 A character can gain the benefits of a long rest only once every 24 hours.
 A character who takes a full rest recovers in the following ways.

 • The character regains hit points equal to 1 + their Constitution modifier multiplied by their level, recovering at least 1 hit point per level.
-If they rest without any shelter or comfort, this healing may be reduced by half (to a minumum of 1 hp).
+If they rest without sufficient shelter, safety, or comfort, this healing may be reduced by half (to a minimum of 1 hp).

-• The character loses the Fatigued condition.
-If they are Exhausted, they instead become Fatigued.
+• The character loses the Fatigued or Exhausted condition.

 • The character recovers one ability damage from each ability score.